 The Pre-Design phase gives us the opportunity to get to know you and begin to understand your preferences, budget, and goals.
 During preliminary discussions, we’ll help you clarify your functional needs, general aesthetic goals, desired green or sustainable options and projected budget.

 The Design Development phase is based on the approved Schematic Design documents and any refinements in the program, schedule or budget.
 Meetings continue and drawings are developed to a more detailed level to minimize the possibility of major modifications being needed during the development of Construction Documents.
-The Design Development documents are computer drafted (using the latest AutoCAD Architecture and/or Revit Architecture software), to-scale drawings that will illustrate the project as it will look when constructed.
-These drawings will consist of a site plan, floor plans, exterior elevations and diagrammatic building sections as necessary.
-Additionally, we will help you with the preliminary selections for windows, doors, floor coverings, lighting fixtures, and plumbing fixtures.
+The Design Development documents are computer drafted (using the latest AutoCAD Architecture and/or Sketchup Pro software), to-scale drawings that will illustrate the project as it will look when constructed.
+These drawings typically consist of a site plan, floor plans, exterior elevations and diagrammatic building sections as necessary to convey the project intent.
+Additionally, we can begin preliminary selections for equipment, windows, doors, floor coverings, lighting fixtures, plumbing fixtures and other interior design components.

-Preliminary selections of major building systems and construction materials will be noted on the drawings or described in writing as required.
-The Design Development phase further develops the approved designs to incorporate code requirements, accessibility, structural, mechanical, electrical, and other systems into the design.
+Preliminary selections of major building systems and construction materials will be noted on the drawings or described in writing.
+The Design Development phase further develops the approved designs to incorporate code requirements, accessibility, structural, mechanical, electrical, plumbing, and other systems into the design.

 We offer the following Interior Design services as a standard part of your project:

-(1) Diagrammatic furniture plans showing locations of furniture and furnishings
+(1) Diagrammatic F.F.&E. plans showing locations of fixtures, furnishings and equipment.

-(2) Schematic plans for recommended cabinet work, interior built-ins and other interior decorative details
+(2) Schematic plans for cabinetry, mill work, lighting, and other interior decorative details

-(3) Schematic electrical and plumbing fixture locations as needed for construction documents
+(3) Rough-in electrical and plumbing fixture locations as needed for construction documents.

-Under separate agreement, detailed schedules such as lighting, plumbing, appliances, and finishes may be provided.
-We are also available to assist you in the procurement of merchandise and preliminary selection of new furniture, as well as selection of detailed finishes, cabinetry details, wall colors, floor materials, lighting fixtures, plumbing fixtures, and window treatments.
-In addition, we'll let you know about cost-effective sustainable options, and we can take an inventory of your existing furniture that might be re-used in the project.
+Under separate agreement, detailed schedules such as lighting, plumbing fixtures, appliances, and interior finishes may be provided.
+We are also available to assist in the procurement of merchandise and furniture, as well as detailed finishes, cabinetry details, wall colors, floor materials, lighting fixtures, plumbing fixtures, and window treatments.
+In addition, we'll let you know about cost-effective sustainable options, and we can take an inventory of existing fixtures and furniture that might be re-used in the project.

 Upon completion and approval of the Design Development phase, we'll create the Construction Documents for your project.
-These important documents contain all the necessary information to obtain a building permit and construct the project, including dimensions and structural, schematic electrical, and schematic plumbing layouts.
+These important documents contain all the necessary information to apply for with the the intent of obtaining a building permit and construct the project, including detailed project dimensions along with structural, mechanical, electrical, and plumbing layouts.
 The Construction Documents will include drawings, details and notes that establish the design intent for your project.
-They'll serve as the primary means of communication between the Architect, city or county plan reviewer, inspectors, contractors, Homeowner Associations (HOA) and Architectural Review Boards/Commitees.
+They'll serve as the primary means of communication between the Architect, City or County plan reviewers, inspectors, contractors, and Architectural Review Boards/Committees, if applicable.

 Once the Construction Documents are completed, the Government Review process begins.
 For more complex projects, this process begins earlier to facilitate preliminary reviews and address particular issues that may be drivers in the design.
 Typical Government Review involves submitting the Construction Documents to the city or county plan reviewer, who will prepare a comment list and may request additional information to clarify specific parts of the project and address compliance with governing codes.
 We will provide responses to these comments and continue the review process as necessary to obtain a building permit as quickly as possible.